amanzi/amanzi/docs/documentation/source/input_spec/ATSNativeSpec_dev.rst

 GMRES is due to R.Morgan, GMRES with deflated restarting, 2002 SISC; S.Rollin, W.Fichtner, Improving accuracy of GMRES with deflated restarting, 2007 SISC.

-.. _linear-solver-typed-gmres-spec:
+.. _iterative-method-gmres-spec:
-.. admonition:: linear-solver-typed-gmres-spec
+.. admonition:: iterative-method-gmres-spec

     * `"error tolerance`" ``[double]`` **1.e-6** Tolerance on which to declare success.